Peteresis/Election_Analysis/README.md

 - Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.

- -Which candidate won the election, what was their vote count, and what was their percentage of the total votes?
+- Which candidate won the election, what was their vote count, and what was their percentage of the total votes?